avijitliberty/cloud-native-wiki/content/post/k8s/index.md

 sudo apt-mark hold kubelet kubeadm kubectl
 ```

-Congratulations 😓 — you've a functioning ☸️ cluster.
+Congratulations :clap: — you've a functioning ☸️ cluster.
+I would be honest this was a lot of work :sweat:.
+Before we move on let's automate this next!

 ### Automated Installation